School of Medicine

-He is co-medical director of the Antibiotic Stewardship Program at Stanford Health Care – ValleyCare in Pleasanton and member of the Infection Control Committee and the Stanford Vaccine Clinical Advisory Committee.
+He is the medical director of the Antimicrobial Stewardship Program at Stanford Health Care – ValleyCare in Pleasanton and is a member of the Infection Control Committee and the Stanford Vaccine Clinical Advisory Committee.

-In his spare time, Dr. Scott enjoys rock climbing, hiking, and spending time with his two young children.
+In his spare time, Dr. Scott enjoys rock climbing, hiking, and spending time with his wife and two young children.